5 Great Things That Happen When You Put Your Business Workflow in the Cloud

 There's serious power and efficiency in that combination.
 Imagine the opposite scenario.
 Where many requests:

 - Contain the wrong information

 When there are multiple steps/paths in a process, these inefficiencies propagate exponentially and increase wait times dramatically.
 By automating processes, additional steps and approvals add minimal time to the process.

 More Accurate Data

-Workflow automation not only enforces a structure for requests by using standard forms, it reduces data re-entry.
+Workflow automation not only enforces a structure for requests by using standard forms, but it also reduces data re-entry.
 Every time data needs to be re-entered into another system, the risk of data inconsistency increases.
-By storing data in a system of record that simply moves it from person to person or system to system, the likelihood for errors to be made reduces.
+By storing data in a system of record that simply moves it from person to person or system to system, the likelihood of errors to be made reduces.

 Marketing the world's best workflow automation software and drinking way too much coffee. https://about.me/mikeraia